MicrosoftDocs/azure-docs/articles/azure-monitor/logs/private-link-security.md

 ## Restrictions and limitations

 ### AMPLS

 The AMPLS object has a number of limits you should consider when planning your Private Link setup.
-See [Consider limits](#consider-limits) for a deeper review of these limits.
+See [AMPLS limits](#ampls-limits) for a deeper review of these limits.

 ### Agents